torryatco/Redesign-spr25/readme.md

 - specifies an input field where the user can enter data.
 - can accept autocomplete and autofocus
-- is empty (`/>`) and consists of attributes only
+- is empty (`/>`) and consists of attributes only, no children

 `<input>` attributes:

 - `name` - Specifies the name of an `<input>` element used to reference form data after a form is submitted
 - `type` - the [type](https://www.w3schools.com/tags/att_input_type.asp) attribute determines the nature of the input
-- `required` - the data is requred, works with native HTML5 validation
+- `required` - the data is required, works with native HTML5 validation
 - `placeholder` - the text the user sees before typing

 Additional input attributes we will be using: